dc4eu/educational-pilot/sectorial-eaa-catalogue/README.md

-# Sectorial EAA Rulebook for Education and Professional Qualifications
+# Sectorial EAA Catalogue for Education and Professional Qualifications

 ## Overview